 a.
+Describe whether the legal framework requires a medicolegal death investigation to be completed within a certain amount of time.

+Citation:

+Comment:

+b.
 If time limits exist, are there exceptions to the time limits?

-b.
+Citation:

+Comment:

+c.
 Describe any actions that must be taken if an investigation is not completed within prescribed time limits:

+Citation:

+Comments: